How to Successfully Evaluate Sales Calls with Junior Reps (+ Free Template )

-If you don’t have a sales script in place, take a look at this template.
+If you don’t have a sales script in place, take a look at this sales pitch guide.

 Many sales reps will bend the truth.
 They might not even do it on purpose, but it happens all the time.
 Sadly, a lot of salespeople will straight up lie to close a deal.